perturbing/hydra-tutorial/hydra-tutorial.md

     * An IP address + port of their machine that will run the Hydra node.
     * A Hydra verification key to identify them in the head.
 	* A Cardano verification key to identify them on the blockchain.
-	* The protocol parameters that they want to use in the Hydra head.
+	* Agree on the protocol parameters that they want to use in the Hydra head.

 	<br>
 	The IP address and the port is needed so that other parties know how to establish a secure pairwise communication channel with each other.
 We leave out here what a secure connection entails.
 The two keys are needed to ensure that parties are cryptographically identified on the blockchain and in the Hydra head.
 And lastly, all participants need to reach an agreement on the used protocol parameters that will be used inside the head.
 More details will follow on all these four things. <br>

 	Then, once each of the parties has the above information about the other parties, they each can start their Hydra node.
 This will establish a communication channel for the rest of the protocol execution. <br>

-	Via this communication channel, one party can start the protocol by posting an **initialize** transaction on the blockchain.
+	Via this communication channel, one party can start the protocol by posting an **initialization** transaction on the blockchain.
 This transaction is made to a smart contract that keeps track of the identification keys describes above of the parties.
-This party also notifies, via the secure communication channel, the others that this happened.
-The other parties can confirm this onchain and use this contract to join the protocol.
+This action is then observed by the other parties on the blockchain, they confirm this transaction and use this contract to join the protocol.
 They join by **committing** funds that they have to this contract.
 Here, the contract keeps track of what funds were put in by which party by linking the funds to their verification key.
-This in case that the protocol is aborted before the head is opened. <br>
+This in case that the protocol is aborted before the head is opened, so that each can reclaim their funds.<br>
 	</p>
 	</details>